jachymDvorak/Work_accidents_CZ/README.md

 # Work accidents in Czechia - comparing Brno + Moravskoslezský region with Praha + Středočeský region.

-I compared the yearly amount of work accidents in these two regions.
+I compared the yearly amount of work accidents in these two regions with the unemployment rates.
 I excluded years that had missing data.
 Data was collected from the Ministry of Health of the Czech Republic [open data catalogue.](https://opendata.mzcr.cz/)

 All files can be found in the datasets folder.

+As can be seen below, unemployment somehow seems to relate to work accidents.
+As one would expect, if unemployment gets higher, as less people are working, work accidents may plummet.
+With that said, it seems like the data is of questionable quality, as it seems to have unreasonably high spikes year after year, and possibly unexplainable differences in regions.
+My guess is that the process of collecting the data is not fully standardized.

 ![Plot of work accidents](https://github.com/jachymDvorak/Work_accidents_CZ/blob/main/plot_accidents.jpg?raw=true)